Solicitors for You

 In this guide, we explain what happens if certain beneficiaries do not approve of the property sale, whether executors can decide the property value, and explain where the executor stands from a legal perspective on any other potential disputes that might arise.

-If you have any questions we have not answered, our expert wills, trusts and probate solicitors are happy to speak to you and provide the legal services you need.
+If you have further questions, the expert wills, trusts and probate solicitors at Percy Hughes & Roberts are happy to speak to you regarding your query and provide the legal services you need.
 You can contact us by completing the enquiry form below or by calling 0151 666 9090.

-An executor is arguably the central figure of the probate process.
-They are the individuals who are chosen to administer the estate of the deceased.
-Their duties include registering the death, sorting funeral arrangements, valuing the estate, and distributing the estate to the beneficiaries.
+The executor named in the will plays a central role in the probate process.
+They are chosen to administer the estate of the deceased and carry out duties including registering the death, sorting funeral arrangements, valuing the estate and distributing the estate to the beneficiaries.
 This usually means they will sell property owned by the deceased, and potentially other assets of high value that are not assigned as gifts to particular beneficiaries.

 Usually, family and/or friends are chosen to be an executor, and it is often advisable to choose more than one.
 People may also appoint professional executors, like a solicitor.
 The role is important, and there is often a lot of work involved, so it can be useful to choose a professional executor whose experience and thorough knowledge of the legal process can make probate and estate administration significantly easier.